j03m/alfred/readme.md

 There are a few options available to us here moving forward, we could potentially play around with different model architectures and types and we can potentially increase the number of equities we're training against.
 Given the blessing that we're working with quarterly data, we can likely load up entire universes of equities for training and not hit any physical limits on modern hardware.
 That said, I've mentioned before the directional indicator is a bit ham-fisted.
-If we're going to spend an enormous amount of time or hardware training on more data, we should migrate the current network to predict something like velocity of the move.
+If we're going to spend an enormous amount of time or hardware training on more data, we should migrate the current network to predict something like the velocity or magnitude of the move.

 That said before we do that, given our results, what we can do is get an understanding of how impactful a 66% projection is from a profitability perspective against single equities vs buy and hold of a benchmark.

 To do that we can run a basic experiment.
-We can choose two uncorrelated equities from our evaluation set and for given period of time trade them long/short quarter over quarter in a back test and compare the result to holding an index over the same time period.
+We can choose take the uncorrelated equities from our evaluation set and for given period of time trade them long/short quarter over quarter in a back test and compare the result to holding an index over the same time period.
 This won't be a sophisticated backtest, but it will let us know in theory what our model might perform like as directional analyst.

 To do this I introduced `alfred.model_backtesting`.
-There were a few backtesters out in the world already, for example `backtesting.py` and `backtrader` but for various reasons I was jumping through hoops implementing what I wanted here which was not a fully featured backtesting solution, but a smoke test of sorts.
+There were a few backtesters out in the world already, for example `backtesting.py` and `backtrader` but for various reasons I was jumping through hoops implementing what I wanted here, which was not a fully featured backtesting solution, but a smoke test of sorts.
 For example backtrader demands trades be executed on the next bar open which is probably realistic, but not what needed for my quarter over quarter testing.
 When I did finally get it to work, something was going wrong with the broker execution framework and my buy orders were never executing.
 I opted for two of my own models. `SimpleBackTester` and `NuancedBackTester` which can see in [scripts/backtesting/vanilla-backtest.py](scripts/backtesting/vanilla-backtest.py).

-The former simply looks at 1 or 0 signals and either shorts or longs based on the signal and uses the opposite direction to take the other side.
-Nuanced backtester moves away from our boolean model toward a place where we use a score to determine how long or short we want to be.
-(More on that later).

-Testing against our tickers our results are very mixed.
-This set of executions:
+The former simply checks if the prediction > 0.5.
+If so it takes a long posisiton, otherwise it takes a short position.
+Opposite signals are exits.
+The latter introduces a confidence level to the score.
+If the signal is > 0.7 or < 0.3 it will consider that a strong indicator to go long or short.
+A lesser score of >= 0.5 or < 0.5 is a signal to get out of a trade if we're in one.

+Seasoned traders will probably giggle at my lack of sophistication here, but again, I just wanted to get a sense of how our prediction scores would play out.

+I ran two tests, both using `vanilla.medium`:

 ```shell
 python scripts/backtesting/vanilla-backtest.py --test_ticker=F &&